agoloborodko/reposnap/README.md

-# Project Content Collector
+# RepoSnap

 ## Overview

-The Project Content Collector is a Python script designed to generate a Markdown file that documents the structure and contents of a git project.
+`reposnap` is a Python script designed to generate a Markdown file that documents the structure and contents of a git project.
 This tool is particularly useful for creating a quick overview of a project's file hierarchy, including optional syntax-highlighted code snippets.

 ## Features